Americanization: Visibility

-From 1950 to 1965, American investments in Europe soared by 800% to $13.9 billion and in the European Economic Community rose ten times to $6.25 billion.
+From 1950 to 1965, American investments in Europe soared by 800% to $13.9 billion, and in the European Economic Community they rose ten times to $6.25 billion.
 Europe's share of American investments increased from 15% to 28%.
 The investments were of very high visibility and generated much talk of Americanization.
 Even so, American investments in Europe represented only 50% of the total European investment and American-owned companies in the European Economic Community employ only 2 or 3% of the total labor force.
-The basic reason for US investments is no longer lower production costs, faster economic growth, or higher profits in Europe but the desire to maintain a competitive position based largely on American technological superiority.
-Opposition to US investments was originally confined to France but later spread to other European countries.
+The basic reason for U.S. investments is no longer lower production costs, faster economic growth, or higher profits in Europe but the desire to maintain a competitive position based largely on American technological superiority.
+Opposition to U.S. investments was originally confined to France but later spread to other European countries; for example, Finland has been considered a particularly Americanized country, even "the most Americanized in Europe", since the 1960s, which is why there was concern about Americanization at first, and some tried to limit it by regulating American television programs on the Finnish television channels.
 Public opinion began to resent American advertising and business methods, personnel policies, and the use of the English language by American companies.
-Criticism was also directed toward the international currency system which was blamed for inflationary tendencies as a result of the dominant position of the US dollars.
-However, by the 1970s, European investments in the US had increased even more rapidly than vice versa, and Geir Lundestad finds there was less talk of the Americans buying Europe.
+Criticism was also directed toward the international currency system which was blamed for inflationary tendencies as a result of the dominant position of the U.S. dollar.
+However, by the 1970s, European investments in the U.S. had increased even more rapidly than vice versa, and Geir Lundestad finds there was less talk of the Americans buying Europe.

 Recent trends

 Americanization has become more prevalent since the collapse of the Soviet Union in 1991.
 Until the late 1980s, the communist press could be counted on to be especially critical of the United States.
 To some extent, Russia continued that role under Vladimir Putin, and there are similar tendencies in China.
-Putin in 2013 published an opinion article in The New York Times that attacked the American tendency to see itself as an exceptional indispensable nation.
+Putin in 2013 published an opinion piece in The New York Times that attacked the American tendency to see itself as an exceptional indispensable nation.
 "It is extremely dangerous," Putin warned, "to encourage people to see themselves as exceptional, whatever the motivation."

 A new dimension of anti-Americanism is fear of the pervasiveness of American Internet technology.
 Americanization has arrived through widespread high-speed Internet and smartphone technology since 2008, with a large fraction of the new apps and hardware being designed in Silicon Valley.
-In Europe, there is growing concern about excess Americanization through Google, Facebook, Twitter, the iPhone and Uber, among many other American Internet-based corporations.
+In Europe, there is growing concern about excess Americanization through Google, Facebook, Twitter, the iPhone, and Uber, among many other American Internet-based corporations.
 European governments have increasingly expressed concern about privacy issues, as well as antitrust and taxation issues regarding the new American giants.
-There is a fear that they are significantly evading taxes, and posting information that may violate European privacy laws.
+There is a fear that they are significantly evading taxes and posting information that may violate European privacy laws.
 The Wall Street Journal in 2015 reported "deep concerns in Europe's highest policy circles about the power of U.S. technology companies."